open-telemetry/opentelemetry-cpp/README.md

 | Logs    | Experimental [2]       | N/A                                                                      |

 * [1]: The development of the metrics API and SDK has paused due to limited development resources, prioritization of a stable Traces release, and waiting for availability of stable Metrics ( API + SDK ) design from the OpenTelemetry specification.
 The current implementation can be included in build by setting `ENABLE_METRICS_PREVIEW` preprocessor macro.
 * [2]: The current Log Signal Implementation is Experimental, and will change as the current OpenTelemetry Log specification matures.
-The current implementation can be included in build by setting `DENABLE_LOGS_PREVIEW` preprocessor macro.
+The current implementation can be included in build by setting `ENABLE_LOGS_PREVIEW` preprocessor macro.

 ## OpenTelemetry Specification Compatibility Matrix